Building more resilient, more sustainable health systems

 When we come together, we can transform the delivery of healthcare to become more resilient, equitable and sustainable.

-That’s why, in 2020, at the height of the pandemic, AstraZeneca joined up with the London School of Economics (LSE) and World Economic Forum to launch the Partnership for Health System Sustainability and Resistance (PHSSR).
+That’s why, in 2020, at the height of the pandemic, AstraZeneca joined up with the London School of Economics (LSE) and World Economic Forum to launch the Partnership for Health System Sustainability and Resilience (PHSSR).
 The PHSSR is a non-profit, worldwide collaboration between academic, non-governmental, life sciences, healthcare, and business organisations with one unified goal – to improve global health by building more sustainable and resilient healthcare systems for the future.

 Working with local researchers, the PHSSR helps countries take a critical look at factors that impact and influence their healthcare system across seven domains: governance, financing, workforce, medicines and technology, population health, and environmental sustainability.
 This multi-dimensional approach delivers informed analysis and actionable recommendations.